 Scoliosis causes the spine to curve sideways, causing pain, weakness, and changes in how a person walks.
-Scoliosis exercises and stretches are vital components of treatment.
+Scoliosis exercises and stretches can help with scoliosis treatment and self-care.

 This article looks at what scoliosis is and looks at some stretches and exercises that may help.